 SUBMITTING AN APPLICATION

-The application will be available on MyPortal beginning December 1st, 2017.
-Completed application and all coursework documentation must be submitted electronically via MyPortal by Saturday, April 21st , 2018.
+The application will be available on MyPortal beginning October 1 of each year.
+Completed application and all coursework documentation must be submitted electronically via MyPortal by April 21 of each year.
 Please note that the web site will not allow incomplete applications to be submitted.
+The system will notify you by e-mail when your application has been submitted.

-Please do not call to see if applications and/or transcripts have been received.
+If you do not receive a confirmation e-mail, please email HealthCareerPrograms@foothill.edu.

 ADMISSION POLICY

 Admission is based on criteria approved by Foothill College and consistent with State and Federal law, regulations, and program accreditation guidelines.
 We encourage you to do well in school, get work experience, and take all the general education courses prior to application.
-Admission criteria include completion of prerequisite courses with a C or better, possessing the minimum GPA of 2.0 or better, and compliance with the technical standards stated in the application.
+Admission criteria include completion of prerequisite courses with a C or better, possessing the minimum GPA of 2.0 or better, earning a GPA if 2.5 or higher in required science classes, and compliance with the technical standards stated in the application.
 Historically, students are most successful when they have completed all of their General Education requirements prior to starting our program.

 SELECTION PROCEDURE